rwilcox/my-learnings-docs/learning_helm.md

     helm search $repo/$artifactName

 As Helm keeps a local cache of repositories, you may need to manually `helm repo update` before these queries return expected results...

+By default `helm search` only returns latest version of an artifact in the repository.
+Use `helm search -l` to list all artifact coordinates.

 ## get previously stored template